ahmed3liwa/WakeCapBusReservation/README.md

 		 * Infrastracture layer contais  all the database migrations and database context Objects.
 		   In this layer, we have the repositories of the domain model objects.

-   * Apis is secured with built-in identity server4 using JWT schema
+   * Apis are secured with built-in identity server4 using JWT schema

-   * swgger interface is configured to provide full api documentation with controlles and actions request, response and http method
+   * swgger interface is configured to provide full api documentation with controller and actions request, response and http method

    * custom exception middleware has been implemented to centralize exception handling and error response